9 Reasons Why Your Marriage Is Failing (and 5 Ways to Revive It)

 Disrespect puts a strain on your marriage because you stop having loving thoughts towards one another.
 If you are the disrespected one, you will feel hopeless and unloved.
 The one disrespecting will be careless with their words, not caring if they are hurting their partner or not.

-Do you always find yourself competing to outdo your spouse?
-It could be an argument, a negative behavior or action.
-You feel you must win just so you massage your ego.
-If both of you are like this or one of you has to win or keep going on and on, then know that this is not healthy for a marriage.
+Competition in this context is in regard to arguments, behaviors or actions where one or both couples try to win.
+You feel you must win at all costs.
+If both of you are like this or one of you has to win or keep going on and on, then know that this will have a repercussion on your marriage.

 3. Lack of remorse

 It is normal to make a mistake in marriage.
-Human is to error.
+To err is human.
 What you do after the mistake is what matters.
-If you find that you or your partner never say sorry as frequently as should happen, then your marriage may be headed the wrong way.
+If you find that you or your partner never say sorry as frequently as should happen, then this is going to affect your marriage.

 4. Revenge (Grudges)

 When a partner is uncaring or always out to hurt you (whether knowingly or unknowingly), vengeful thoughts start forming in your mind.This is what goes on in your mind, "Is this what he/she is doing to me?
 Well, next time, I will do this or that.
 I will behave this way or that.
 I will withhold one thing or another from them."